|Peripatus Home Page Paleontology >> Ediacaran Period >> Ediacaran Assemblage||Updated: 23-Oct-2018|

 Gehling’s last point is supported by observation of considerable variation between taxa, in the style of preservation, indicating that there were “different classes of organic construction involved in the Ediacara fauna” (Gehling & Rigby 1996, p.
 185).

-The idea that most or all Ediacarans were taxonomically closely related has mostly fallen from favour – “It’s clearly not true for, say, the Burgess Shale.
+Even the less extreme proposal that most or all Ediacarans were taxonomically closely related has mostly fallen from favour – “It’s clearly not true for, say, the Burgess Shale.
 Why should it apply to the Ediacarans?”
 (Waggoner 1999) – and few adherants remain.

 However, Seilacher’s argument must be seen in the context of its time; it was predicated on knowledge of far fewer Ediacarans (in general, the larger taxa) than are known today, and underpinned by the beliefs – prevalent at the time – that: